North Kosovo crisis (2022–2026): June

 On 13 June, Kosovo police entered Zvečan and arrested local Serb leader Milun Milenković – accusing him of organizing Serb protests – leading to riots which left three police officers injured.
 The next day, Serbian police arrested three Kosovo police officers, claiming that they crossed into Central Serbia, Kosovo denied the allegation, instead accusing Serbian police of entering Kosovo and kidnapping the officers.
 As a result, Kosovo announced a ban on the entry of vehicles with Serbian license plates and goods.
 Despite the ban, it was reported that Serbian vehicles were still being allowed to enter after going through tightened border controls, something which Kurti himself acknowledged in a press conference on 15 June.
 On 26 June, Serbia released the three police officers and let them back into Kosovo.

+On 16 June, during a protest in Leposavić, Serb protesters attacked a Kosovar TV crew, with both a journalist and cameraman being raped and the cameraman's camera being smashed.

+On 28 June, the police station of North Mitrovica was attacked by hand grenades in the early hours of the morning.
+No casualties were reported but two police cars were damaged in the blasts.

 On 29 June, Kosovo declared two Serb groups – Northern Brigade and Civil Defense – terrorist organizations, although the Serb List denied the existence of either.
 The United States and the EU condemned the unilateral nature of Kosovo's decision.